15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 Counting points is a big job if you have lots of players.

 • Number of players = On the basic game I would say probably not more than 5 players.
-We have several extensions which give you extra pieces, so we have played with 8 people, but it does take longer to play.
+We have several extensions that give you extra pieces, so we have played with 8 people, but it does take longer to play.

 If you are thinking about buying this game I suggest buying all the expansions in the Big Box.